 We aren’t going to discuss at length the pros and cons of sugar today.
-Sugar isn’t good or bad – it really depends on the individual on how much sugar is good.
+Sugar, in the broad sense, isn’t good or bad – it really depends on the individual how much sugar is good.
 Our body needs sugar to function and for our brains to operate.
 Every cell in our body needs sugar for the energy to perform physiological processes.
-We can all agree sugar is important, but we can also all agree that the average American gets too much sugar and there are benefits to giving up sugar.
+We can all agree that sugar is essential, but we can also agree that the average American gets too much dietary sugar, and there are benefits to giving up sugar.

-In our article, Sugar’s Bitter Aftertaste, we talk about some of the ways sugar is harmful and about how much sugar consumption has increased.
-In the early 1900’s the average American family ate 5 pounds of sugar and you know families can be large!
-Now the average American eats 146 pounds of sugar in a year.
+In our article, Sugar’s Bitter Aftertaste, we discuss why sugar is harmful and how sugar consumption has increased over time.
+In the early 1900s, the average American family ate 5 pounds of sugar, and you know families can be large!
+Now the average American consumes 146 pounds of sugar in a year.
 Let that sink in.
-One person is eating almost 30 times the amount of sugar that a whole family did.
+One person now eats almost 30 times the amount of sugar a whole family did in the past.
 That amount of sugar isn’t good for anyone.

 Breaking the Sugar Addiction

-Taking 30 days to cut sugars out of your diet is a great way to reset the body.
-We recently started a month long challenge to give up sugar with lots of excited participants.
+Taking 30 days to cut sugars from your diet is a great way to reset the body.
+Each year, we at The Wellness Way do a month-long “no sugar” challenge with many excited participants.
 There are many long-term benefits of giving up sugar.
-Excessive sugar consumption is bad for your heart, it has led to high rates of diabetes, and it actually feeds cancer.
-There are benefits you will notice after just a short time of giving up sugar.
-The first few weeks are hard but the benefits of giving up sugar are worth it.
-Here are a few of my favorites that many people experience but there are so many more.
+Excessive sugar consumption is harmful to your heart, it’s led to high rates of diabetes, and it feeds cancer.
+You’ll notice benefits within a short time of giving up sugar.
+The first few weeks are challenging, but the benefits of giving up sugar are worth it.
+Here are a few favorite benefits that many people report, but there are so many more.

 5 Common Benefits of Giving Up Sugar